Marie Elizabeth Hayes: Call to missionary service

-Marie's missionary call was attributed to the role her father's and mother's religious service played in her life.
-Her mother reported Marie first expressed interest in missionary work in 1887, at 13 years old, and never lost her compulsion for service.
+Hayes's missionary call was attributed to the role her father's and mother's religious service played in her life.
+Her mother reported that Marie first expressed interest in missionary work in 1887, at 13 years old, and never lost her compulsion for service.
 Her motive in obtaining her medical degree was that so she could become a medical missionary.
-She worked her entire life to serve the Mission.

 When she was home in Ireland, Marie was a dedicated member of the active laity at All Saints Church in Raheny.
 Her mother and father were also active members of the church.
-In India, Dr. Hayes continued to preach as a member of a Christian Mission.
+In India, Dr Hayes continued to preach as a member of a Christian Mission.

 Missionary service

-In 1905, Dr. Hayes started her journey to her first mission post at Cambridge Mission to Delhi, India.
+In 1905, Dr Hayes started her journey to her first mission post at Cambridge Mission to Delhi, India.
 She was accepted into the Society for the Propagation of the Gospel in Foreign Parts (S.P.G.) in January of that year.
-As soon as Dr. Hayes arrived in Punjab, India, her services were essential and her workload was intense due to understaffing in the hospital.
+From the time Hayes arrived in Punjab, India, her workload was intense due to understaffing in the hospital.

 The mission was composed of 3 major hospitals.
-The first and largest hospital of the mission, St. Stephen's Hospital in Delhi, was opened in 1885.
-This was the first mission hospital for women and children in Delhi.
-Dr. Hayes worked under Jenny Muller who was the first full-time doctor at this hospital.
+The first and largest hospital of the mission, St Stephen's Hospital in Delhi, was opened in 1885; it was the first mission hospital for women and children in Delhi.
+Dr Hayes worked under Jenny Muller, who was the first full-time doctor at this hospital.
 70 miles north of Delhi, the mission had its second hospital in the city of Karnal.
 70 miles southwest of Delhi, the mission had its third hospital in Rewari.
-Dr. Hayes eventually led the Rewari Hospital.
-St. Stephen's Hospital was rebuilt in its present site in Tis Hazari, Old Delhi beginning in December 1906.
+Dr Hayes eventually led the Rewari Hospital.
+St Stephen's Hospital was rebuilt in its present site in Tis Hazari, Old Delhi beginning in December 1906.

-Dr. Hayes spent 26 months in India working for the Mission before an early death.
-However, her short period of service was described as "impactful".
+D. Hayes spent 26 months in India working for the Mission before an early death, and her short period of service was described as "impactful".